Kevin7744/Her/README.md

 ## Usage

-Once Her is running, ,eave it to make its own decisions
+Once Her is running, leave it to make its own decisions

 ## License